Topics Map > Accessibility

 • Provide Audio Descriptions

-For visual-only content (like diagrams in video), consider adding a voiceover or description that explains key visuals.
+For visual-only content (like diagrams in video), add a voiceover or description that explains key visuals.

 • Do Not Use Flashing, Flickering, or Animated Content

 Flashing visuals can trigger seizures and distract viewers.
-Screen readers do not convey animation details, so essential information may be missed.
-Use still images or only subtle, purposeful animations, and never rely on animation alone to communicate key content.
+Only use still images and subtle animations.
+Do not rely on animation alone to communicate key information.

 Hyperlinks and Email Addresses